Recap: Doctor Who S31 E5 "Flesh and Stone"

 - Aren't You Going to Ravish Me?: The Doctor says the reason he has companions is so he can see the wonder of the universe through their eyes.
 A rather miffed Amy Pond asks if that's the only reason he brought her along.
 The Doctor quietly points out that there are worse reasons, whereupon Amy snorts and says, "I was certainly hoping so!"

-- Celibate Hero: Subverted — the Doctor might not be The Casanova, but Amy points out that he just happens to enjoy showing off how awesome he is to young attractive women.
+- Celibate Hero: Downplayed here.
+The Doctor might not be The Casanova and it's been a long time since his last shag but Amy points out that he just happens to enjoy showing off how awesome he is to young attractive women.

-- Clingy Jealous Girl: Despite instructions the TARDIS only seems to show the female companions, leaving out all the men.
+- Clingy Jealous Girl: Despite instructions to show all previous companions, the TARDIS only seems to show the female ones, leaving out all the men.
 The Doctor snarks at her for leaving out the metal dog too (K9).